splunk/public-o11y-docs/get-started/service-description.rst

 When you send data to Splunk Observability Cloud, it is ingested and stored for a period of time that varies depending on the product and type of contract.
 See :ref:`data-o11y` for more information.

+You can monitor subscription usage for each product depending on the type of subscription.
+See :ref:`subscription-overview` for more information.

+For more information on SLAs and system limits, see :ref:`sd-slas`.

 .. _sd-subscriptions:

 Subscription types, expansions, renewals, and terminations
 ===========================================================

-Your subscription to Splunk Observability Cloud is volume-based, with two different types depending on the product or feature: host-based or usage-based.
-Both types include either Standard or Premium Support and Success plans.
+Your subscription to Splunk Observability Cloud depends on the Splunk product: host-based or usage-based for Splunk IM and APM, or web sessions for Splunk RUM or synthetics check for Splunk Synthetics.

 Host-based subscriptions
 ------------------------------------------------------------